Essentials of Bike Parking: Selecting and Installing Bike Parking that Works (2015)

-In the spring of 2002, the Association of Pedestrian and Bicycle Professionals published Bicycle Parking Guidelines, a basic guide to the selection and placement of bicycle racks specifically for short-term parking.
+The Association of Pedestrian and Bicycle Professionals published the original Bicycle Parking Guidelines, a basic guide to the selection and placement of bicycle racks specifically for short-term parking, in 2002.
 Since then, the rapid growth of bicycling, particularly in urban areas, has led to many innovations in the field of bicycle parking.
-This second edition of Bicycle Parking Guidelines updates the original guide and adds material on long-term and sheltered parking, as well as event parking, in-street bicycle parking, and bicycle transit centers.
-The new edition is now a comprehensive resource for practitioners and includes (highlighted items are new to the second edition):
+The second edition of Bicycle Parking Guidelines updates the original guide and adds material on long-term and sheltered parking, as well as event parking, in-street bicycle parking, and bicycle transit centers.
+The 2nd Edition is a comprehensive resource for practitioners and includes:

 • General bicycle parking principles and definitions of bicycle parking terms